tonsky/tonsky.me/site/blog/unicode/index.md

 - Unicode has won.
 - UTF-8 is the most popular encoding for data in transfer and at rest.
 - UTF-16 is still sometimes used as an in-memory representation.
-- The number of UTF-8, UTF-16 units, or 21-bit codepoints are more or less useless for any work.
+- The two most important views for strings are bytes (allocate memory/copy/encode/decode) and extended grapheme clusters.
-- The two most important metrics for Unicode strings are byte count (for memory allocation) and extended grapheme clusters.
+- Using code points for iterating over string is wrong.
+They are not basic unit of writing.
+One grapheme could consist of multiple code points.
-- To detect extended grapheme cluster boundaries, you need Unicode tables.
+- To detect grapheme boundaries, you need Unicode tables.
 - Use Unicode library for everything Unicode, even boring stuff like `strlen`, `indexOf` and `substring`.
 - Unicode updates every year, and rules sometimes change.
 - Unicode strings need to be normalized before they can be compared.